sc0ttwad3/my-html-scaffold/src/doc/html.md

 ### Browser Upgrade Prompt

-The main content area of the boilerplate includes a prompt to install an up to date browser for users of IE 8 and lower.
-If you intended to support IE 8, then you should remove the snippet of code.
+The main content area of the boilerplate includes a prompt to install an up to date browser for users of IE 9 and lower.
+If you intended to support IE, then you should edit or remove the snippet of code.

 ## Modernizr